Levan Lagidze bio

 And yet Lagidze’s abstract works are not at all abstract.
 The combination of colours and title paints a vivid emotional image.
-Our eyes might not immediately recognise it but our soul does.
-If there is such a thing, his paintings are a hyperrealism for the soul.
+Our eyes might not immediately recognise it but our heart does.
+If there is such a thing, his paintings are emotional hyperrealism.
 You need only look at “Coming Back”, “Spring.
 After the Rain” or “Autumn Garden” to be transported to a specific time and place in memory.

 For Lagidze, “there is no contemporary or not contemporary art.
 All artists that have ever immersed themselves in the language of art are in the present”.
 His art aims to share a common experience; to unite rather than disrupt or shock.

-Lagidze’s works are collected by museums in Georgia, Russia, and the United States, including:
+Lagidze’s works are collected by museums across Georgia, Russia, other former USSR block countries, and the United States, including:

 The Tretyakov Gallery, Moscow, Russia;